Honestpuck/jss_tools/README.md

 back if required.
 I don't check the type 'Number' for 0 or 1 for obvious reasons.

+#### doco.md

+First cut at some documentation a little better than the docstrings.

 #### examples.py

 A tiny file with an example of the new style.